| Readers

 We

-think perhaps our readers do not differentiate between a “florist”
+think perhaps our readers do not differentiate between a florist

-and a “place were you can buy flowers.”
-So we’ll toss our
+and a place were you can buy flowers.
+So well toss our

 plug to third-place florist Emil J. Nagengast.
 Five generations